Thousands gather at March on Washington commemorations

 And they are gathering on the heels of yet another shooting by a white police officer of a Black man — this time, 29-year-old Jacob Blake in Kenosha, Wisconsin, last Sunday — sparking days of protests and violence that left two dead.

-Later in the day, Martin Luther King III, a son of the late civil rights icon and the Rev. Al Sharpton, whose civil rights organization, the National Action Network, planned Friday’s event, are expected to deliver keynote addresses that show the urgency for federal policing reforms, to decry racial violence, and to demand voting rights protections ahead of the November general election.
+Martin Luther King III, a son of the late civil rights icon and the Rev. Al Sharpton, whose civil rights organization, the National Action Network, planned Friday’s event, delivered keynote addresses that show the urgency for federal policing reforms, to decry racial violence, and to demand voting rights protections ahead of the November general election.

+“We’ve come to bear witness, to remain awake, to remember from where we’ve come and to carefully consider where we’re going,” King said.
+“Whether you’re here in person or watching on (television networks), thank you for joining us for this March on Washington.”

+“We’re taking a step forward on America’s rocky but righteous journey toward justice,” he added.

 Arbery and Martin both were killed by white men who pursued them with guns.